ethanwong16/ZotRides/README.md

 - # General
-    - #### Team#: 16

-    - #### Names: Ethan Wong, Jonthan Vo
+    - #### Project Members: Ethan Wong, Jonthan Vo

-    - #### Project 5 Video Demo Link: https://youtu.be/iEx2SnGjb7I
+    - #### Load Balancing / Stress Test Demo Link: https://youtu.be/iEx2SnGjb7I

     - #### Instruction of deployment:
-      Our project 5 is based off of provided examples, so similarly to deploy on our AWS instance, one would just have to install and configure Tomcat, use Maven to create the package, copy it to the Tomcat apps folder, and then go to the Tomcat manager portal and click to the URL of the website.
+      To deploy on our AWS instance, one would just have to install and configure Tomcat, use Maven to create the package, copy it to the Tomcat apps folder, and then go to the Tomcat manager portal and click to the URL of the website.
 Our app uses the React front-end framework, but we have already included the build folder and set up everything to use it as the source directory for deployment.

-    - #### Collaborations and Work Distribution:
+    - #### Member Contributions:
       Ethan worked on implementing connection pooling, updating the servlets to route to the appropriate master / slave instances, and worked together with Jonathan to set up the AWS load balanced infrastructure, set up binary log replication, and run and analyze the JMeter test cases.
+Jonathan took the lead on developing the front-end and connecting user actions to jQuery API calls.

     - #### Notes:
       The current commit reflects that of what is deployed on the master instance and has connection pooling, manual mySQL routing in servlets, and HTTP (not HTTPS since it was optional) enabled.